 Credentials

 Credentials are signed attestations by an issuer.
-While it supports legacy credential types, Holonym has a standard format for such credentials designed for simplicity and efficiency in a ZKP.
+While it supports legacy credential types, Zeronym has a standard format for such credentials designed for simplicity and efficiency in a ZKP.

 A leaf is an element of a Merkle tree.
 Merkle trees allow for efficient and anonymous proofs of set membership in zero-knowledge.
 Leaves are Poseidon hashes of 6 254-bit field elements: